likeastore/ngDialog/CONTRIBUTING.md

+# Testing

+ngDialog is in use by many people.
+In order to ensure quality and prevent regressions, all contributions require unit tests proving that the contribution:

+1. Fixes a bug
+2. Performs new functionality as expected
+3. Behaves in a predictable manner when misused (bad input given as an option for example)

+In addition, where a contribution is aimed at resolving a bug or implementing a feature that can only be measured in a real browser, an e2e test proving the expected behaviour should be included.

 # Coding style

 > All code in any code-base should look like a single person typed it, no matter how many people contributed.